 We envision a world where anyone, anywhere can transform their life by accessing the world’s best learning experience.
-This includes learners with disabilities.
-We commit to ensuring that the learner experience on our platform is accessible to individuals with disabilities and that the platform allows our partners to create accessible content.
-More specifically, we take the following actions in pursuit of this commitment:
+This includes learners of all abilities.
+We strive to ensure that the learner experience on our platform is accessible to individuals with disabilities and that the platform allows our partners to create accessible content.
+This includes the following actions:

 We hold ourselves and our partners to high standards, and we train and test ourselves against those standards.

-- We strive to comply with WCAG 2.1 AA accessibility guidelines.
-The Coursera platform undergoes bi-annual independent audits against the guidelines to ensure a compliance-centric and accessible environment for learners.
+- We strive to substantially conform with Web Content Accessibility Guidelines (WCAG) 2.1 Level AA.
+The Coursera platform undergoes bi-annual independent audits against the Guidelines to ensure an accessible environment for learners.
 We inspect and test changes to our platform prior to implementation.

-- We expect our content creating partners to create and maintain content that conforms to WCAG 2.1 AA accessibility guidelines and we provide them with tools and resources to support their creation of accessible content.
+- We expect our content-creating partners to create and maintain content that conforms to WCAG 2.1 AA and we provide them with tools and resources to support their creation of accessible content.

 - We provide regular training on building accessible features and webpages for Engineering, Product and Design team members.

 - All course lecture videos offer closed captioning.

 We have an Accessibility Team.

 - Our team includes internal Product, Engineering, and Compliance expertise and external digital accessibility specialists.
 A cross-functional Accessibility Committee champions a culture of accessibility compliance throughout all Coursera teams.

 We welcome your comments and feedback and use it to reflect and improve.